-The following table summarizes our outstanding contractual obligations as of payment due date by period at December 31, 2017:
+The following table summarizes our outstanding contractual obligations as of payment due date by period at December 31, 2018:

-Total Less than 1 Year 1 to 3 Years 3 to 5 Years More than 5 Years Operating Leases (1) \$ 477 270 207 - - Purchase Obligations (2) CHF 7,600 5,700 1,900 - - CHF
+Tota al Less than 1 Year 1 to 3 Years 3 to 5 Years More than 5 Years Operating Leases (1) \$ 207 207 - - -

-- (1) In July 2009 we entered into a multi-year non-cancelable lease for our offices in Waltham, Massachusetts.
+(1) In July 2009 we entered into a multi-year non-cancelable lease for our offices in Waltham, Massachusetts.
 In October 2011, we amended the lease extending its expiration to December 2014.
 In August 2014, we amended the lease extending its expiration to June 2018 with one optional one-year extension period.
 In August 2017, we amended the lease extending its expiration to September 2019 with one optional one-year extension period.
-The minimum lease payments above do not include common area maintenance charges or real estate taxes. - (2) In July 2015, we entered into a manufacturing services agreement with Lonza Ltd ("Lonza") for the processing, development and manufacturing of the active pharmaceutical ingredient, or API, in our lead product candidate, vonapanitase.
-Purchase obligations include contractual arrangements in the form of purchase orders with Lonza, where there is a fixed non-cancelable payment schedule.
-We have one purchase obligation of 7.6 million Swiss Francs for work performed during 2017 and 2018 totaling 5.7 million Swiss Francs and for work to be performed by the end of 2019 totaling 1.9 million Swiss Francs.
+The minimum lease payments above do not include common area maintenance charges or real estate taxes.

-The contractual obligation table does not include any potential future royalty payments we may be required to make under our license assignment with Johns Hopkins University, due to the uncertainty of the occurrence of the events requiring payment under that agreement.
+The contractual obligation table does not include, due to the uncertainty of the occurrence of these events requiring payment under these agreements, any potential future royalty payments we may be required to make under our license assignment with Johns Hopkins University and does not include any potential future payments we may be required to make under our manufacturing agreement with Lonza, due to the uncertainty of the occurrence of the events requiring payment under those agreements.